Exalt24/PennywAIse/README.md

 # PennywAIse

-PennywAIse is a Django-powered budgeting dashboard designed to help you take control of your finances.
-With a clean Tailwind CSS design, interactive Chart.js visualizations, and an intuitive interface, PennywAIse makes tracking income, expenses, and budgets both simple and insightful.
+PennywAIse is a Django‑powered budgeting dashboard designed to help you take control of your finances.
+With a clean Tailwind CSS design, interactive Chart.js visualizations, and an intuitive interface—plus our AI‑driven insight engine—PennywAIse makes tracking income, expenses, and budgets both simple and transformative.

+---

-## ✨ Features
+## ✨ Key Features

-### 1. Secure User Authentication
+1. **AI‑Powered Financial Coaching**

+   - Get intelligent, personalized tips on where to save, which subscriptions to trim, and how to optimize your spending habits—instantly, based on your real data.

+2. **Secure User Authentication**

-- **User Registration**: Create an account with your email and a secure password.
-All passwords are hashed and safely stored.
+   - **Registration & Login**: Sign up, log in, and out securely; passwords are hashed and safely stored.
-- **User Login**: Access your personal dashboard with a simple login form.
-Unauthenticated users are redirected to the login page to protect your data.
-- **Access Control**: All dashboard views are protected—only authenticated users can view or modify data.
+   - **Access Control**: All dashboard views are protected—only authenticated users can access or modify data.

-### 2. Dashboard Overview
+3. **Income & Expense Management**

+   - **Add / Edit / Delete Entries**: Record a title, amount, date, type (Income/Expense), category, and optional notes.
+   - **Categorization**: Organize your transactions into custom or preset categories (Food, Travel, Bills, etc.).

+4. **Visual Dashboard**

-- **Net Balance Card**: Instantly see your total income, total expenses, and net balance for the current month.
+   - **Net Balance Card**: See total income, total expenses, and remaining balance for the current month.
-- **Trend Chart**: View a line chart displaying income and expenses over the last six months, helping you spot patterns and seasonality.
-- **Transaction Count**: See the total number of entries made this month at a glance.

-### 3. Budgets Management

-- **Set Monthly Budgets**: Allocate a budget for the entire month or per category.
-- **Donut Charts**: Visualize your overall budget utilization and compare budget vs. actual spending by category.
-- **Dynamic Switching**: Toggle between overall budget and per-category breakdown within a single card.

-### 4. Categories

-- **CRUD Operations**: Add new spending categories (e.g., Groceries, Utilities), edit existing ones, or delete unused categories.
-- **Summary Table**: View the number of entries, total income, expenses, and net balance per category.
-- **Sortable Columns**: Click on table headers to sort categories by name, entry count, income, expenses, or net balance.
+   - **Charts & Graphs**: Pie chart of expense breakdown by category; bar/line charts showing trends over time.
+   - **Quick Stats**: Transaction counts, month‑to‑month comparisons, and real‑time filtering.

-### 5. Income & Expense Entries
+5. **Budgets & Alerts** *(Stretch Goal)*

-- **Entry Form**: Record income or expenses with title, amount, date, type, category, and optional notes.
-- **Edit & Delete**: Modify or remove entries directly from the dashboard.
-- **Real-Time Filtering**: Filter entries by date range, title keyword, category, and amount range without reloading the page.

-### 6. Reports & CSV Export

-- **Dynamic Reporting**: Run customized reports by selecting date range, entry type (income/expense), and category.
+   - Define monthly budgets (overall or per category) and receive over‑budget warnings.

+6. **Data Export** *(Stretch Goal)*

-- **Instant CSV Export**: Download your filtered report as a CSV file ready for analysis in Excel or Google Sheets.
+   - Export your entries or reports as CSV for deeper analysis in Excel or Google Sheets.

-- **Consistent Formatting**: Amounts are exported as raw numbers (no currency symbols), ensuring compatibility with spreadsheet calculations.
+---

-## ⚙️ Prerequisites
+## 🚀 Prerequisites

-- **Python 3.8+** with Django installed
+- **Python 3.8+** and **Node.js 14+**
-- **Node.js 14+** and npm
+- **pip**, **npm**, and **Git** installed

+---

-## 🛠 Setup Instructions
+## 🛠️ Setup & Development

 1. **Clone the repository**